 The C.W.
-Mount Community Center and Banquet Faclity is a 45,000-sq. ft. facility that houses ANYTIME FITNESS, Encore Lifestyle and Enrichment Center, and the Boys and Girls Club.
+Mount Community Center and Banquet Faclity is a 45,000-sq. ft. facility that houses our tenants: ANYTIME FITNESS, Encore Lifestyle and Enrichment Center, and the Boys and Girls Club.
 Friends of the Community Center of Tipton Co., Inc. offer open rental of Banquet/Meeting Rooms, Kitchen, and the Gymnasium.
 An elevated Walking Track located in the gym is open to the public daily 8AM-3PM.

 The Banquet Hall consists of 1 room that can be divided into 3 Meeting Rooms: The Cardinal Room, capacity of 72, The Sagamore Room, capacity of 48, (including the dance floor), and the C.W.
 Mount Room, capacity of 130.
 The entire room has a capacity of 250.
 Large catering kitchen complete with gas, convection, and microwave ovens, refrigerator, freezer, dishwasher, steamtables, worktables, ice machine, and extensive cooking/baking equipment adjoins the Cardinal Room.